techinanutshellhack/production-devops/README.md

-# Sample application for e2e DevOps Pipeline
-## This is a sample application to demonstrate an end to end DevOps Pipeline
+# Sample application for CICD pipeline using jenkins and to perfoem application code scan, pushing the docker image to a container registry